Graduate Student Financial Aid

 Award Information: Answers

 The total cost of a Boston College graduate education includes tuition, fees, and living expenses.
 Living expenses include rent/utilities, meals, books, travel, and personal expenses.
 Students are charged for tuition and fees on their student account.
 All billing statements are sent electronically and can be viewed in the Agora Portal under "My Bill."
-To see how much tuition and fees are for the 2013–2014 year, click on "Calculating the Cost" on the left navigation.
+To see how much tuition and fees are for the 2014–2015 year (available in April of each year), click on "Calculating the Cost" on the left navigation.

 Our goal is to accurately review your ability to contribute to your educational costs and ensure that Boston College has awarded you the best financial aid package available based on the information provided to our office.
 If you feel that an error was made in what has been reported, or if the student's circumstance has changed, aid awards can be reconsidered.